Gwyn-Dayot/ITCC14-API-Project-Pet-Adoption/README.md

 * Checklist:

 - [x] Create database models (Pets, Users, Adoptions)
-- [ ] Implement GET/POST endpoints for Pets and Adoptions
+- [x] Implement GET/POST endpoints for Pets and Adoptions
-- [ ] Test endpoints in Postman
+- [x] Test endpoints in Postman (We used ThunderClient)
-- [ ] Commit all working code to GitHub
+- [x] Commit all working code to GitHub (latest commit on dev branch)

 ------------------------------------------------